Food for Special Medical Purposes

 =

 • Patients can receive tube feeding for a short time e.g. via a nasogastric tube (NG) tube or for life in some conditions e.g. via a Percutaneous endoscopic gastrostomy (PEG).
-Feeding regimens also vary depending on patient’s need, and this influences which feeds, formats and delivery systems are used – sterile, with compatible packs to fit feeding sets.
+Feeding regimens also vary depending on patient’s need, and this influences which feed, formats, and delivery systems are used – sterile, with compatible packs to fit feeding sets.

 =

-• ONS have functional benefits for patients: increased muscle strength, activity levels, weight etc.; decreased falls, depression and fatigue which improve patient quality of life and significantly reduce hospital admissions/re-admission and length of stay – they can be used in a wide variety or medical conditions.
+• ONS have proven nutritional, functional, clinical and economic benefits.
+E.g: increased muscle strength, activity levels, weight etc.; decreased falls, depression and fatigue which improve patient quality of life and significantly reduce hospital admissions/re-admission and length of stay.

 =